A girls' soccer team smiles to the camera.

 Participation and empowerment are critical for children's protection and well-being

-Despite children’s desires to be active participants in their own lives and social spheres, they are often deprived of agency and influence over decisions that affect them, especially for girls.
 Across the board, girls are excluded from decision-making around food and nutrition, access to resources, and issues relating to their health, including sexual health.
-Enhancing women and girls’ participation and empowerment increases their protection, as they gain access to critical information on their risks, rights and needs.
-This allows them to support themselves and their community in tackling harmful social norms that perpetuate gender-based violence.
+Enhancing women and girls’ participation and empowerment increases their protection, as they gain access to critical information about their risks, rights and needs.
+This allows them to support themselves and their communities in tackling harmful social norms that perpetuate gender-based violence.

 ...